 We recently teamed up with our friends at Department Two for a tour of Bermondsey, once home to London's thriving leather industry.
 Back in 1792, a third of all leather in the UK came from Bermondsey, but today the leather companies have sadly long since departed.
 Despite this, clues of the area’s illustrious past are everywhere, if you know where to look.
 We spent a day exploring the streets and testing out our full range of British goat leather goods.
 See the results in our series of photo diaries.

 Part 1: The Backpack

-Above Dewi takes a break on a decorative window of The Leather Exchange on Leathermarket Street, SE1.
-Built in the 19th Century as a place for leather traders to sell their wares, the building had an ajoining pub which still remains today.
+Above, Dewi takes a break on a decorative window of The Leather Exchange on Leathermarket Street, SE1.
+Built in the 19th century as a place for leather traders to sell their wares, the building had an adjoining pub which still remains today.
 The Leather Exchange is now a bustling shared workspace - a potential office for us perhaps?

 We talk a lot about the incredible grain texture that our vegetable tanning process gives our goat leather, but it really has to be seen, felt and smelled to be believed.
 The next best thing is this lovely detailed shot below, showing our leather offset by a solid copper buckle and Camden Town leather from Claytons & Sons of Chesterfield.